DeepikaSellasamy/BLACK-FRIDAY-SALE/README.md

 * Age 26-35 Age group makes the most no of purchases in the age group.

-* 60% of slaes comes from Unmarried people, the average purchase amount of married and unmarried people are the same.
+* 60% of sales comes from Unmarried people, the average purchase amount of married and unmarried people are the same.

 * Products of category [5,1,8] are being purchased more.